strauberly/react-effect-study/README.md

 ---

+-17 July 2022-

+- Began discussion on useReducer and when it is appropriate to use.
+Essentially when a state update is dependent on another state.
+Because it may update one before the other finishes its update we want to reduce to a singular state.

+---

 -12 July 2022-

 - Created a cleanup function that checks validity after every halfsecond and resets the timer every keystroke.